-Being a Registered Nurse certainly has its perks — salaries approach around $23.73 per hour and far exceed the paychecks of those without certification.
-It pays to have an Associate of Science (AS), Respiratory Therapy at Metro Health Hospital — these employees make the most at $25.70 per hour.
+Being a Cardiopulmonary Resuscitation Specialist certainly has its perks — salaries approach about $30.00 per hour and far exceed the paychecks of those without certification.
+Metro Health Hospital compensates Bachelor of Science in Bachelor of Science in Nursing (BSN)-holders the most at around $34.43 per hour.

 Benefits and Perks